-This feature can be incredibly useful for both home and business users.
-Any person can be reached through a phone call, even if the caller has no idea where they are or which device they might be using.
+Thus, any person can be reached through a phone call even if the caller has no idea where they are or which device they might be calling from.

-VoIP numbers offer mobility – they can go with the user no matter where they move.
-The number can be used as long as there is an Internet connection.
+VoIP numbers offer portability, meaning they can go with the user no matter where they move.
+The number can be used through a standard Internet connection regardless of the location.

 There will be no need to update marketing materials, the company website or other communication to reflect new numbers.
 The old number will continue to function as usual.

 VoIP phone service brings a wealth of enterprise-class features to businesses of all sizes.
 There is no need for a significant upfront investment to get started.
 Companies can get started with virtual calling using their Internet connection and existing equipment.
 Learn more about how you can get started with VoIP for small businesses and take advantage of a free 30-day trial.